Rex J. Brynen

 - Political and Security Policy Staff, Department of Foreign Affairs and International Trade (1994-95)

-Short-term consultant to: Agriculture and Agri-Food Canada, Canadian International Development Agency, Department of National Defence, Defence Science and Technology Laboratory (UK Ministry of Defence), International Development Research Centre, Privy Council Office, NATO, World Bank, various United Nations agencies, and others.
+- Short-term consultant to: Agriculture and Agri-Food Canada, Canadian International Development Agency, Department of National Defence, Defence Research & Development Canada, Defence Science and Technology Laboratory (UK Ministry of Defence), Global Affairs Canada, International Development Research Centre, Privy Council Office, NATO, Slitherine Software, US Department of State, World Bank, various United Nations agencies, and others.

 - Challenges of the Developing World, 9th ed. (with Howard Handelman).
 New York: Rowman & Littlefield, 2019.